danielkopp4/10701-project/README.md

 - [ ] add more models
 - [ ] add more experiments
 - [ ] validate outcomes of the analysis

+Experiments we should run
+- BMI only + cox model (baseline, standard for medicine)
+- BMI + latent common cause (recommended by masters et al) + all model types
+- All available features (naive approach, will have better IID performance but worse causal performance)